China's Hangzhou city eases home purchase restrictions

-HONG KONG (Reuters) - Hangzhou, one of the cities in China most deeply affected by an oversupply of housing and weakening property prices, has announced fresh moves to ease home purchase restrictions, following similar steps taken by other city governments.
+HONG KONG, July 29 (Reuters) - Hangzhou, one of the cities in China most deeply affected by an oversupply of housing and weakening property prices, has announced fresh moves to ease home purchase restrictions, following similar steps taken by other city governments.

 Economists believe a sharp correction in property prices is the biggest threat to China’s economy and financial system, and have often cited Hangzhou, a second-tier city in eastern China, as an example of the extent of the problems faced.